Table of Contents

 It is not uncommon to not to migrate your website.
 There can be many reasons for migrations and therefore there are different types of migration.
 Migration of a site can be a domain migration, host migration, migration from a staging site to a production site, etc. All that depends on why the site is being migrated.

 Migration of a website can sometimes seem to be a scary task in which a lot can go wrong.
-It is true that a lot can go wrong when migrating a website but that does not necessarily mean everytime something will go wrong and that you always will need a professional help to do it.
+The risk is real when migrating a website but that does not necessarily mean every time something will go wrong and that you always will need a professional help to do it.
 When every step of the process is done right, migration of a website is not a big deal.

 There are certain things that need to be taken care of before, after and during a site migration.
 There is a lot that can go wrong in a site migration.

 Recommended Reading : Migrating an E-commerce Site to WooCommerce

 First things, whatever the migration be, keep a backup of all your data.
 Because if anything goes wrong, you will have to start everything from scratch, which will be a nightmare and a total waste of time and energy.